 Welcome to the School's Website

 The School's mission also includes a core part of an MIT education: our faculty help all undergraduates gain a range of critical skills needed for success in every endeavor.
 The depth and range of cultural and historical perspectives, and the capacity for judgment, critical thinking, and lifelong creativity gained in engagement with the School's disciplines are among the hallmarks of an MIT education.
-Learn more about the subjects we teach in the Fields of Study section.
+Learn more about the subjects we teach in the Fields of Study and TOUR de SHASS sections.

 MIT School of Humanities, Arts, and Social Sciences;

 Program in Science, Technology, and Society

 Commentary on the Power of the Humanities at MIT